-One of the most commonly used behavior management interventions, especially in settings for students who have learning or behavioral challenges, is the token economy system.
-A token economy involves awarding ("reinforcing" a student with) tokens, chips, stickers, check marks, points, stars, or other items/markings to students who demonstrate desired behaviors identified by the teacher.
-Students may periodically exchange the tokens for rewards, which are items or activities desirable to them.
-A token program is often compared to a national economic system in which we work for money, which has no value in and of itself ("secondary reinforcer"), and later exchange it for items and activities that are valuable to us.
+One of the most commonly used behavior management interventions, especially in settings for students who have learning or behavioral challenges, is the points/token economy system.
+A point system or token economy involves awarding ("reinforcing") tokens, chips, stickers, check marks, points, stars, or other items/markings to students who demonstrate desired behaviors identified by the teacher.
+Students may periodically exchange the tokens/points for rewards, which are items or activities desirable to them.
+These programs are often compared to a national economic system in which we work for money, which has no value in and of itself ("secondary reinforcer"), and later exchange it for items and activities that are valuable to us.

-Token economies are often quite effective for students who are resistant to other types of motivational or behavior management techniques.
-Other benefits of this system are ease of administration, the use of immediate or frequent reinforcement (tokens) while teaching delayed gratification (holding tokens until trade-in time), lack of boredom or satiation for the student due to the availability of a variety of back-up reinforcers, and lack of competition between students as they compete only against themselves.
+These systems are often quite effective for students who are resistant to other types of motivational or behavior management techniques.
+Other benefits of these programs are ease of administration, the use of immediate or frequent reinforcement (tokens or points) while teaching delayed gratification (saving the primary reinforcers until trade-in time), lack of boredom or satiation for the student due to the availability of a variety of back-up (secondary) reinforcers, and lack of competition between students as they compete only against themselves (or with their table team is group versions).

-When a token economy is used for one or a few students only, it is often arranged through the development of a contract.
-Procedures for implementing this variation are presented in the link on the home page (www.BehaviorAdvisor.com) titled "Contracts".
-Over time, the tokens are periodically devalued so that students must perform at a higher level to earn the same value in back-up reinforcers.
+When a token/point system is used for one or a few students only, it is often arranged through the development of a contract.
+Procedures for implementing this variation are presented in the link titled "Contracts".
+Over time, the tokens/points are periodically devalued so that students must perform at a higher level to earn the same value in back-up reinforcers.
 This stiffening of requirements promotes continual improvement in behavior or performance by the students.

 1. Select the behaviors to be rewarded.
 The behaviors to be reinforced should be in concert with classroom rules and guidelines.

 2. State the desired behaviors in specific and observable terms.
 If at all possible, phrase them in a positive manner.
-Be sure to tell the student what to do (the desired action), rather than what not to do (e.g., "Raise hand before talking" rather than "No speaking out").
+Be certain to tell the student what to do (the desired action), rather than what not to do. (e.g., "Raise hand before talking." rather than "No speaking out.")
 Promote a replacement behavior for the inappropriate action.
-That replacement behavior should serve the same internal need and serve the same purpose as the present incorrect behavior.
+That replacement behavior should serve the same internal need and meet the same purpose as the present errant action.

 3. Decide how you will measure the behaviors (e.g., percentage correct, number of minutes engaged in proper behavior, number of times student displays appropriate behavior).